Ph.D., English, Johns Hopkins University, 2017.

 “An Archive of Intentionality: Notes Toward a Theory of Ellison’s Notes.”
 (Re)reading Ralph Ellison Symposium.
 Goethe University.
 Frankfurt, Germany.
 July, 2019.

-“Get Out of My Head.”
+“Get Out of My Head: Cultural Paranoia in Jordan Peele’s Get Out.”
 American Psychoanalytic Association Annual Meeting.
 New York, NY.
 February 9, 2019.

 “Suspense & Crisis: An Anatomy of the Unfinished Novel.”
 Ralph Ellison Symposium.
 Library of Congress.
 June, 2016.